 The trainer that appears with Dayton White (Sebastian Stan) during his interview video, is Stan's real-life personal trainer, Don Saladino.

 One of the two 2017 movies featuring Channing Tatum and the song "Take Me Home, Country Roads" by John Denver.
 The other one being Kingsman: The Golden Circle (2017).

 Sebastian Stan had to cut his hair short after Captain America: Civil War (2016) wrapped filming, in order to appear in this film, as well as another two films.

-Adam Driver and Daniel Craig appeared in Star Wars: Episode VII - The Force Awakens (2015).
-Driver played Kylo Ren (Ben Solo) and Craig was a stormtrooper.
+Adam Driver and Daniel Craig appeared in Star Wars: The Force Awakens (2015).
+Driver played Kylo Ren and Craig was a stormtrooper.

-Riley Keough previously starred in the first season of The Girlfriend Experience, an anthology series on Starz based on the film of the same name, which was directed by Steven Soderbergh, the director of Logan Lucky.
+Riley Keough previously starred in the first season of The Girlfriend Experience (2016), an anthology series on Starz based on the film of the same name, which was directed by Steven Soderbergh.

-Second film of 2017 to feature both channing Tatum in its cast and John Denver's take me home, country roads in its soundtrack.
-The other film being Kingsman: the golden circle.
+Second film of 2017 to feature both Channing Tatum in its cast and John Denver's "Take Me Home, Country Roads" in its soundtrack.
+The other film being Kingsman: The Golden Circle (2017).